AFT Fathom FAQ

 Can I install AFT Fathom onto a local or wide area network?

 Yes, AFT Fathom can run off the network or local PC.
 When installed on a network, the number of concurrent users is limited to the number of licenses purchased.
-See the Information on Software Installation topic.
+See the Installation page for information on installing the software with either a USB key or an eLicense.

 What is the difference between Fathom XTS and Impulse?